syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 🎁 Creating your operator release
 ==============

-Since the operator is essentially just an application, it needs to be packaged as a OCI compliant container image just like any other container you want to deploy.
+Your operator is just an application, so it needs to be packaged as a OCI compliant container image just like any other container you want to deploy.

-Kubebuilder of course knows this and again provides the Make command you need.
+Kubebuilder knows this and provides the Make command you need.
 If you run the following command, you will end up with a local docker image.
 By default it is named based on the `IMG` tag found at the top of the Makefile:
 ```
 make docker-build
 ```

-> ⏳ Note that this docker build may take a few minutes!
+> ⏳ Note that this may take a few minutes!

 This docker image is currently only usable on your local computer.
-Typically you would look to tag and push this image to a repository in the cloud so that your Kubernetes cluster could pull it down from the internet.
+Typically you would tag and push this image to a repository in the cloud so that your Kubernetes cluster could pull it down from the internet.
 Today you will not be doing this.

 ⬆️ Uploading your image locally
 ==============